Amazon Review by Cthulhu

 Q: Why would I want a Roku?

 A: Roku has, by far, the largest number of ‘channels’ vs. any other competing product.
-If you like exploring content beyond the popular services (Netflix, Amazon, etc.) you should consider a Roku?
+If you like exploring content beyond the popular services (Netflix, Amazon, HBO, Showtime, etc.) you should consider a Roku?

-Q: Why would I want a Roku 3?
+Q: Why would I want a Roku Stick?

-Q: Can I use a Roku 3 with any TV lacking an HDMI port?
+Q: Can I use a Roku Stick with a TV lacking an HDMI port?

-Q: What are the best screen resolution and audio supported by Roku 3?
+Q: What are the best screen resolution and audio supported?

 A: 1080p, 7.1/5.1 surround sound.

-Q: What is not included but I must have to make my Roku 3 work besides a TV and an Internet router?
+Q: Is everything included to make my Roku Stick work besides a TV and an Internet router?

-Q: Do I need line of site to control the Roku 3?
+Q: Do I need ‘line of sight’ to control the Stick?

 Q: Are the Roku channels free?